 - CA Non-Profit Consumer Credit Counseling Programs consolidate credit card payments into one payment, reducing the amount of interest a person pays and getting them out of debt in under five years (GFS is not a licensed credit counseling company but can refer you to one)

 - Low interest “Debt consolidation Loans” in California can be obtained through a local credit union.
-GFS does not offer consolidation loans but we do recommend this option if your primary concern is to preserve a high credit score and escape high-interest accounts.
+GFS does not offer consolidation loans, but we recommend this option if your primary concern is to preserve a high credit score and escape high-interest accounts.
 Another benefit of using a loan to consolidate your bills is that you can include secured and unsecured accounts.
-A home equity line of credit can also be used to consolidate because they often include the lowest monthly payment and interest rate, but the risk of going this route is that you could end up losing your property if you fail to make all of your payments on time.
+A home equity line of credit can also be used to consolidate because they often include the lowest monthly payment and interest rate.
+Still, the risk of going this route is that you could end up losing your property if you fail to make all of your payments on time.

-Compare Pros and Cons of California Debt Relief Programs
+Compare Pros and Cons of California Credit Card Debt Relief Programs

-How to Sign Up For Debt Relief, Settlement & Consolidation Programs in California
+How to Sign Up For Debt Relief, Settlement & Consolidation Programs in CA

 Credentials & California Debt Relief Program Reviews